-Nearly everyone will experience some form back pain at some point in their lifetime.
+Nearly everyone will experience some form of lower back pain at some point in their lifetime.

-Back pain is a major cause of missed work.
-How many of you suffered from back pain during lockdown when you started working from home?
+Lower back pain is a major cause of missed work.
+How many of you suffered from lower back pain during lockdown when you started working from home?

 That’s because the lower back supports the weight of the upper body and is subject to a lot of stress and strain – especially during regular, everyday movements like lifting and twisting.